wp-plugins/contact-form-generator/readme.txt

 == Description ==

-Contact Form Generator is a powerful contact form builder for WordPress!
+*Contact Form Generator* is a powerful contact form builder for WordPress!
 It is packed with a Template Creator Wizard to create fantastic forms in a matter of seconds without coding.

-It is extremely easy to install and configure.
+*Contact Form Generator* is extremely easy to install and configure.
 All you need is just to activate the plugin and insert the shortcode [contactformgenerator id="ID"] into the text.
-There is also a commercial version of the plugin with more useful features available.

 ### Useful Links:
 > * [Live Demo](http://creative-solutions.net/wordpress/contact-form-generator/demo)